Jujitsu suffragettes: how women fought for the vote with an ancient martial art

 Even in society drawing rooms, when the topic of suffragettes and women’s rights entered polite conversation, chivalry often made a sharp exit.
-Anti-suffragette Postcards, June Purvis’s article in a recent issue of this magazine, showed how militant campaigners were portrayed as unhinged, disorganised female monstrosities.
+A BBC History Magazine article by June Purvis on anti-suffragette Postcards showed how militant campaigners were portrayed as unhinged, disorganised female monstrosities.
 As a result, the response to women behaving ‘badly’ could be vitriolic and, worse still, violent.

 In the 19th century, violent self-defence – involving, for example, the use of knives and firearms – had come to be regarded as foreign and uncivilised.
 The suffragettes therefore tried, for the most part, to combat any physical aggression directed towards them with minimal aggression – and most even refrained from using their hatpins.

 Hatpins may not strike us as being a particularly menacing weapon today, but back in the Edwardian era – when women’s hats were huge and the pins themselves could be up to 16 inches long – they were potentially lethal.